5genesis/Remote_Ping_Agent/pingAgent/README.md

 ### Usage

 The Ping Agent exposes a REST API with the following endpoints:
 * `/Ping/<address>`: Executes ping process to the given address.
 Returns a JSON reporting the success of the execution and a message.
-* `/Ping/<address>/Size/<packetSize>`: Executes ping process to the given address with the specific number of data bytes to be sent.
-Returns a JSON reporting the success of the command execution and a message.
+The following URL parameters can be used:
+    * interval: Ping interval
+    * size: Packet size
+    * ttl: Time to Live
 * `/Close`: Closes ping process.
 Returns a JSON reporting the success of the process closure and a message.
 * `/LastJsonResult`: Retrieve the result of the previous executions.
 Returns a JSON reporting the success of the retrieval, a message and a list of Results (dictionary with parsed results).
 * `/StartDateTime`: Retrieve the date and time of the last execution.
 Returns a JSON reporting the success of the retrieval and a message informing of the date.